developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/licensing/index.md

 * **Manual Licensing -** requires manual entry of the company name and license number. **On Zebra devices, this information also can be scanned from barcodes printed or displayed on a screen**.

 #### Apply License via File
 After a license is applied, a file can be created for Android or downloaded for Windows Mobile/CE from the Zebra Licensing system and used to automate device licensing as part of a mass-deployment.
-A third option--to use the `Config.xml` file--is consistent across all device platforms.
+A third option, to add license info to the `Config.xml` file, is consistent across all device platforms.

-**File-based application methods**:
-* **For Android via** `license` **file**:
+**On Android, create a** `license` **file**:

 1. Purchase a Deployment License
 2. Create a text file called "license"
 3. On the first line of the file, enter the licensing company's name
 4. On the second line, enter the hexadecimal license key
 5. Place the `license` file on the device in: `/enterprise/device/enterprisebrowser`
 6. Launch Enterprise Browser on the device to confirm that the license has been applied (the name of the licensed company will appear on EB splash screen)
 <br>

-* **For Windows Mobile/CE via** `.reg` **registry key file**:
+**On Windows Mobile/CE, download a** `.reg` **registry key file**:

 1. Purchase a Deployment License
 2. Download the `.reg` registry key file from the licensing system
 3. Place the file on the device in: `/enterprise/device/enterprisebrowser`
 4. Launch Enterprise Browser on the device to confirm that the license has been applied (the name of the licensed company will appear on EB splash screen)
 <br>

-* **For all device platforms via** `Config.xml` **file**:
+**For all device platforms, add license info to the** `Config.xml` **file**:

 &#49;.
 Specify the licensing company's name and hexadecimal license key in the `Config.xml` file of an app: